hat-open/hat-event/docs/event.rst

 .. warning::

-    Event server does not provide sandbox environment for loading end executing modules.
+    Event Server does not provide sandbox environment for loading end executing modules.
 Modules have full access to Event Server functionality which is controlled with module execution.
 Module implementation and configuration should be written in accordance to other modules and Event Server as a